amatsuo/amatsuo.github.io/research.md

 #### Peer-reviewed Journal Publications

+&ldquo;The Social Media Audience of Diplomatic Events.&rdquo; Accepted, _British Journal of Politics and International Relations_, with Oul Han and Naoko Matsumura. `[Abstract]`{:.cl}

+{:.abstract}
+Social media communication makes visible the linkages between governments’ actions to diplomatic events and domestic audiences’ reactions.
+This study analyzes tweets that discuss the recent diplomatic crisis between Japan and Korea.
+Through the detection of clusters of Twitter users and the content analysis of the tweets in the two countries, this study shows how the public’s interpretation of a crisis widely differs by their stances toward their country’s government.
+The analysis finds that the clusters are aligned with their pro- and anti-stances toward the current government and that pro-government clusters tend to interpret the diplomatic crisis through a historical perspective, while anti-government clusters interpret it as a matter of present-day politics.
+Furthermore, we find strong negativity in the tweets discussing the opponent online groups, especially by the anti-government cluster against the pro-government online camp.
+These findings suggest that a diplomatic crisis can create or deepen domestic polarization.

 &ldquo;Ideas for Macroeconomic Surveillance:  Comparative Text Analysis of Country Reports by Global and Re-gional Financial Institutions&rdquo; Forthcoming, _Review of International Political Economy_, with Motoshi Suzuki and Azusa Uji. `[Abstract]`{:.cl}
  [[DOI]](https://doi.org/10.1080/09692290.2023.2166563)